kestra-io/docs/content/docs/configuration/index.md

 ## Default Tenant

 By default, multi-tenancy is disabled, and the default tenant is set to true.
-Once you enable multi-tenancy, you can set the default tenant to false using the `kestra.ee.tenants.default-tenant` configuration:
+Once you enable multi-tenancy, you can set the default tenant to false using the `kestra.ee.tenants.defaultTenant` configuration:

 ```yaml
 kestra: